GiovaVigno/Challenge_Kiratech.s.p.a./Process performed/Description.md

 ![Save and Test](screenshots/14.Save&Test.png)

 ## Forth, explore metrics
-I uses Explore to create speficif queries to understand the metrics exposed.
-Anyway in the side bar,I clicked the **Explore** bottom, in the **Query editor** wrote (close the **Metrics** bottom), and changed the _time picker_.
+I uses Explore to create specific queries to understand the metrics exposed.
+Anyway in the side bar, I clicked the **Explore** bottom, in the **Query editor** wrote (close the **Metrics** bottom), and changed the _time picker_.

 ![Explore the Query (tns)](screenshots/15.ExploreQuery(tns).png)

-Hence, I Added the **rate** function to the query to visualize the rate of requests per second, and I saw the legend below the graph.
+Hence, I added the **rate** function to the query to visualize the rate of requests per second, and I saw the legend below the graph.

 ![Rate and Legend of the PromQL](screenshots/16.LegendPromQL.png)